Tretti/thtx_serializer/README.md

 But to start:
 - A replacement of Nokogiri and Gyoku with [Builder](https://github.com/jimweirich/builder).
-- Extracting a class from Hasher.
+- Clean up Hasher specs.

 ## Contributing